 But it’s this combination of that frosting and my chocolate cake that makes these cupcakes the most requested dessert by my family!

 I’ve made these cupcakes again and again since I discovered cookie butter three years ago and I think I’ve taken photos of them three different times, but this time they’re finally making it on the blog!

 Therefore you guys no longer have to be kept in the dark and can enjoy this great recipe too!

 If you’ve tried this recipe, please let me know how you liked it in the comments below and leave a review; I love hearing from you!
 And don’t forget to tag me – @sugarandsoulco – on Instagram and Pinterest with your photos or join our Busy Family Recipes Facebook Community and share them there!

 Cookie Butter Chocolate Cupcakes

 - Preheat oven to 375°F and line a cupcake pan with liners and set aside.

 - Combine all ingredients in a stand mixer and beat until combined.

-- Bake for 18-22 minutes until toothpick comes clean.
+- Reduce heat to 350°F and bake for 18 to 22 minutes until a toothpick comes clean.